ABAA APPROVED SPEAKERS

 Mr. Robson actively maintains his expertise through participation in professional societies and is currently working to establish air barrier system standards through ASTM.
 His professional affiliations include AIA, BSA, ASTM and E-6.

 ROY F. SCHAUFFELE, FCSI, CCPR, FABAA, LEED GREEN ASSOCIATE

 DIRECTOR OF THE AIR BARRIER ASSOCIATION OF AMERICA

-Roy Schauffele, FCSI, CCPR, LEED Green Assoc. is the Technical Director and an owner of STS Coatings Inc. He is also the founder and President of Division 7 Solutions, Inc. a multi-state multi-office Architectural Rep firm.
+Roy Schauffele, FCSI, CCPR, FABAA, LEED Green Assoc. is the founder and President of Division 7 Solutions, Inc. a multi-state multi-office Architectural Rep firm.
 He is an internationally published author and speaker in the fields of roofing, insulation and waterproofing.
 Mr. Schauffele has served as an elected and an appointed Official in the State of Texas.
 Additionally, he has served on the Board of Directors for the Construction Specifications Institute and on a variety of Institute Committees.

 CHIEF OPERATING OFFICER